 Located at Social Sciences and Business Building (SSB) Room 302 | Phone: 314.516.7297

-The Center for International Studenties and Programs operates a passport application acceptance facility.
+The Office of International Studies and Programs operates a passport application acceptance facility.
 The Center can take your passport photos and accept your passport application.
 Those wishing to apply for a passport must make an appointment to do so.

 Located at 366 Millennium Student Center | Phone: 314.516.5291